 Note how the particle sprites blend well with the background in the Dreamcast version, but in SADX they get raw edges, which makes them stand out and gives them a low-res look:

 The freezer badnik has a similar problem.
 The particle effect also suffers from lack of rotation, which makes it look less dynamic compared to the original version.

 The Dreamcast version has bright white fog in this area.
-SADX Gamecube adjusts fog distances and color to show farther and adds some shadows on the ground, which can be counted as an enhancement over the original game.
+SADX Gamecube adjusts fog distances and color to show farther and adds some shadows on the ground.
 The PC version washes out the shadows and reduces fog distances back to SA1 levels:

 The icicles in the cave, as well as the ceiling they’re hanging from, have lost the shiny effect (environment mapping).
 Also note how the base part of the icicles has one of its layers missing because of transparency issues:

 The first cave in Act 2 is missing lighting in SADX: